gabrielosorio/wakie/README.md

 ## Overview

 I bricked my phone in an utter state of DIY hubris.
-To make up for one of the utilities lost in the aftermath, I put together an alarm clock with parts I had laying around.
+To make up for one of the utilities lost in the aftermath, I put together an alarm clock with parts I had lying around.

 ## Hardware